What exactly is counseling?

 We strive to provide a flexible schedule that meets the needs of clients, while maintaining a healthy work life balance for ourselves.
 Currently, our office hours are:

 Often we will be able to schedule you for your first appointment within 48 business hours.

 What if I need to contact you after hours?

-You are welcome to leave your therapist a voicemail after hours and they will return your call by the next business day.
-Please be mindful that our therapists are not on call outside of business hours.
+You are welcome to leave your therapist a voicemail after hours and they will return your call as soon as possible.
+Please be mindful that our therapists are not always available outside of business hours.
 They may also be unavailable throughout the work day, as we strive to give each client our undivided attention during appointments.

 Who do I contact in an emergency?

 We make every effort to return phone calls and check messages in a timely manner.
-However, we are not available 24/7.
+However, we are not always available.
 If you are experiencing a true emergency, please call 911, go to your nearest emergency room, or contact the crisis hotline by dialing 211.